kw-ch/kw-ch.github.io/index.md

 layout: page
 title: About
 ---
-Hi, I'm msuicc, an electrical engineering student who likes analog stuff, embedded stuff and signals.
-I write about the stuff I make here and sometimes about technical stuff that interest me.
+Hi, I'm msuicc, an electrical engineering student who likes embedded systems, analog electronics and DSP.
+I write about the things I make and other random stuff (if I remember that this site exists).

 <!---
 You can find my project logs [<u>here</u>](https://msuicc.github.io/projects)